Free, Blonde and 21

 Free, Blonde and 21 is a 1940 American drama film directed by Ricardo Cortez and written by Frances Hyland.
 The film stars Lynn Bari, Mary Beth Hughes, Joan Davis, Henry Wilcoxon, Robert Lowery, Alan Baxter and Kay Aldridge.
 The film was released on March 29, 1940, by 20th Century Fox.

 Plot

-Jerry Daily and Carol Northrup are residents of a New York City hotel for women.
-Jerry fakes a suicide out of anger for her married lover spurning her.
-At the hospital, administrator Dr. Hugh Mayberry takes a liking to Carol, while young surgeon Dr. Steve Greig falls for Jerry.
+Gerry Daly and Carol Northrup are residents of a New York City hotel for women.
+Gerry fakes a suicide out of anger for her married lover spurning her.
+At the hospital, administrator Dr. Hugh Mayberry takes a liking to Carol, while young surgeon Dr. Steve Greig falls for Gerry.

 Carol and Hugh hit it off and end up marrying.
-Jerry, however, two-times Steve with a gangster, Mickey Ryan, who robs and murders a tavern owner and is wounded in the process.
-Jerry pleads with Steve to operate on Mickey, who dies anyway.
+Gerry, however, two-times Steve with a thief, Mickey Ryan, who robs and murders a tavern owner and is wounded in the process.
+Gerry pleads with Steve to operate on Mickey, who dies anyway.

 After police suspicions point them toward Hugh as an accomplice, Steve confesses that he was the doctor in question.
-He doesn't inform on Jerry, but the cops trick her into an admission of guilt and take her away.
+He doesn't inform on Gerry, but the cops trick her into an admission of guilt and take her away.